tekknolagi/tekknolagi.github.com/_posts/2024-02-22-python-parallel-output.md

 Check out the expanded version [in this Gist](https://gist.github.com/tekknolagi/4bee494a6e4483e4d849559ba53d067b).

+**Update:** The Gist now contains what I think might be a more rubust version of this code that, instead of trusting the function to write output neatly, runs the function (or any command) in a subprocess and continuously prints each process's last line of stdout.
+It uses a thread pool to manage these processes.

 ## A demo for you

 Since you read this far, here is a demo of the program: